 People with no credit may need somewhere to start building credit.
 Folks in this camp may want to use their tax refund to take out a credit building loan.

 A credit building loan is a personal loan designed to help the borrower build credit over time.
 First, the full loan amount is put into a bank-held Certificate of Deposit (CD)where the borrower cannot directly access it.
-Then, the borrower makes payments for a set time, often 12 to 24 months.
+Then, the borrower makes payments for a set time, often 24 months.
 Over that span, payment history gets reported to three major credit bureaus.
 At the end of the loan term, the borrower receives the money from that initial CD, less any interest and fees owed.

 Companies like Self offer these credit building loans.
 Aspiring credit builders can choose between monthly payments of $25 to $150 for their credit building loans*.

 People who have historically struggled with building savings and credit may use their tax refund to open a credit building loan.
 Borrowers can deposit their refund check into a brand new bank account separate from their main checking account.
 Then, they can set up auto-payments from their new bank account to their credit building loan.
 By automating the payments, borrowers ensure that the payment is made on a specific date, potentially avoiding late payments and other pitfalls.